fr440305/tplxjson/README.md

 # tplxjson

-A super simple tool for rendering JSON into go-style template.
+A super simple and silly tool for rendering JSON into go-style template.

 ## Demand